Bo Weapon Characteristics

 Bo Atemi Waza

 The major advantages afforded by the Bo when striking are its length and weight relative to the Jo.
 The Bo is roughly fifty percent longer than the Jo.
-Therefore angular velocity can be much greater at the end of a swinging Bo than with the Jo.
+Therefore tangential velocity can be much greater at the end of a swinging Bo than with the Jo.
 But, it takes more time and energy to produce this speed.
-This is where it becomes critical to start thinking of using both hands during strikes, particularly strikes such as a Shomen Uchi.
-We have stressed this with the Jo, but it becomes even more important with the Bo.
-In order to generate sufficient power and speed you have two basic choices.
+This is where it becomes critical to think of using both hands during strikes, particularly strikes such as a Shomen Uchi.
+We have stressed this with Jo weapons, but it becomes even more important with the Bo.
+To generate sufficient power and speed, you have two basic choices.
 The first is to move the weapon over a large arc so it has time to generate the necessary energy.
 The second is to use two hands to generate speed over a shorter arc.
-By using the front hand to initiate a movement and subsequently pulling inward with the back hand you will derive more power in a shorter span of arc.
+By using the front hand to initiate a movement and subsequently pulling inward with the Back Hand you will derive more power in a shorter span of arc.
 This not only provides increased power, but the smaller arc reduces the time and area in which you might be countered.

 As discussed elsewhere, the human eye does not quickly perceive something coming directly toward it, but it does readily detect something that moves vertically or horizontally within the field of vision.
 Since the Bo is quite long it is common for some portion of a Tsuki strike to add a horizontal or vertical component to the movement.
 This will allow the strike to be detected much earlier than you might hope.
 Practice delivering a Tsuki so that an opponent will not detect any horizontal or vertical component to the approaching strike.
 Ideally, all the opponent will see, when it is too late, is the tip of your weapon growing larger as it approaches his or her face.
 Any wobble you induce into the movement will make it much easier for the opponent to detect your strike.